About CAM

 Inaugurated in 1983, CAM (Centro de Arte Moderna) was not meant to be just a museum, which the name implies.
 It naturally became the headquarters of ACARTE, an avant-garde multidisciplinary programme launched in the following year by Madalena Perdigão.

-Closed for a major restoration and expansion project designed by Japanese architect Kengo Kuma and his associates, the building will reopen to the public with a selection of works from the Collection, on rotation and shown in different contexts, and continue to feature new projects by contemporary artists.
-CAM will also have a new space dedicated to sound art, and another to works on paper.
+After a major renovation by renowned Japanese architect Kengo Kuma, in collaboration with landscape architect Vladimir Djurovic, CAM will reopen to the public in September 2024.
+A selection of works from the Collection will be on rotation and shown in different contexts.
+CAM will continue to feature new projects by contemporary artists and will also have a new space dedicated to sound art, and another to works on paper.
 A Live Arts programme will complement the exhibitions programme, reflecting the eclectic artistic production of our times, by artists living in Portugal and everywhere around the world.

-Time being a scarce commodity, we aim to design our cultural spaces and programmes so that everyone can enjoy an experience of art, adding as little as 10 minutes of art to their daily routine.
-We believe should be a part of everyday life, experienced as often as possible, like a stroll in the park, to unwind and think differently about the world and its complexity.
+Time being a scarce commodity, we aim to design our cultural spaces and programmes so that everyone can experience art in a way that is integrated into their daily lives.
+We believe art should be within everyone’s reach and we think of CAM as an accessible and welcoming space.
+We seek to provide immersive artistic experiences and a closer connection with nature and science.
+We imagine a visit to CAM as a walk in the park, to unwind but also to reflect on the world and its complexity.